pmehta5/BioEC131-FinalProject/README.md

 ```

 ## 3. Process and load the data into jBrowse
 For the fasta files, we will need to index them via the commands below and then load them as an assembly into jBrowse.
+Be sure to replace with the correct path to where your jbrowse folder is.
+It is typically located in a 'www' folder.
+Repeat for each of the 5 FASTA files (Alpha, Beta, Gamma, Delta, Omicron)
 ```
+samtools faidx Alpha.fasta
+jbrowse add-assembly Alpha.fasta --out YOUR-PATH/jbrowse2 --load copy
 ```

 For the GFF3 files, we want to sort the annotations, compress the GFF3 file, and then index with tabix.
 Once those are done, we can load the annotation track.